UKCloud/documentation/articles/vmware/vmw-gs.md

 4. If your Portal administrator has enabled Two-Factor Authentication (2FA), you'll be prompted to enter a six digit code.
 Use your 2FA app to generate the code and enter it here.
 (If this is the first time you've logged in, you'll be prompted to set up 2FA.)

     ![Two-Factor Authentication dialog box](images/vmw-portal-2fa.png)

+    > [!NOTE]
+    > If you incorrectly enter your password three times, you'll be prompted to enter a captcha code until you successfully log in.
+If you incorrectly enter the captcha code or your password another three times, a seventh unsuccessful login attempt will result in your account being locked.
+You'll need to contact your Portal administrator to unlock your account.

 For more information about the UKCloud Portal and all the functionality it provides, see the [*Getting Started Guide for the UKCloud Portal*](../portal/ptl-gs.md).